 Wait…ANDIAMO?
-When the new year arrived, I realized I hadn’t decided what my word for 2017 would be.
+When the new year arrived, I realized I hadn’t decided what my word for the year would be.
 Last year, it was present, and having that word as a frame of reference proved to be helpful.
 Referring to it became the gentle nudge I needed when I started to revert to worrying again.
 I actually got better at living in the present.
 (Brava, Patriziella!)
 So, I wanted to keep it up and started to think…

 The first word that came to mind was andiamo, the Italian word for “Let’s go!”.
 I laughed out loud.
 What am I doing thinking in Italian?
 I mean, I like that I am, but who do I think I am?
 I’m thinking in Italian now?